Written by Andrew MacDowell, Director, DecisivEdge™

-What should lenders be looking for in an ultimate underwriting tool?
+What should commercial lenders be looking for in an ultimate underwriting tool?
 In addition to automation and data integration, loan underwriting platforms should incorporate an overall data strategy that ensures that accurate information is part of the process.
 With increased automation and digitization, efficiencies only pay off when the processed data has integrity.
 This touches upon regulatory pressures, too, which arose after the financial crisis as a response to the inability of many lenders to quantify risk exposures.
 Between regulation and normal business practices, it’s crucial for lending platforms to reflect the reality of any given loan package accurately.

 Achieving Accuracy and Speed

 The complexity and risk of new lending call for automated loan underwriting with broad capabilities.
-Oracle’s Financial Services Lending and Leasing enterprise software, for example, gives lenders a complete set of tools to automate manual processes and transactions, achieve a “straight-through” process, maintain compliance and enable comprehensive data capture for risk management purposes.
+Oracle’s Financial Services Lending and Leasing enterprise software, for example, gives commercial lenders a complete set of tools to automate manual processes and transactions, achieve a “straight-through” process, maintain compliance and enable comprehensive data capture for risk management purposes.
 Oracle’s solution is also highly customizable, with over 200 configurable parameters at the product level that are flexible and reflect different lending variables.
 With these benefits, a lending platform becomes more than an origination and underwriting tool; it becomes indispensable to servicing and business operation, as well.

-If your business is looking to achieve quick and consistent originations, with an enhanced user experience that drives everything from originating to collections, DecisivEdge can provide more information on how new loan origination platforms outpace legacy systems.
-Connect with our experts today and learn how to optimize commercial lending.
+If your business is looking to achieve quick and consistent originations, with an enhanced user experience that drives everything from originating to collections, DecisivEdge can provide more information on how new commercial loan origination platforms outpace legacy systems.
+Connect with our experts today and learn how to optimize your commercial lending.